How much does the Camino de Santiago cost?

 There are also options to fly to A Coruna and some other airports, but these are a little further away from Sarria.
 If you come from outside Europe, you may need to fly to bigger airports like Madrid.

 Our prices do not cover flights, but we can advise on flight prices and Camino airports.

 We don’t cover travel insurance as part of our packages, but we highly recommend you take out an appropriate level of coverage for yourself and your family.

 It’s always best to be prepared, and it can cost as little as €5 Per day.
 Here is some more information about Travel Insurance for the Camino.

-Should anything go wrong and you are travelling with us, we also have a 24/7 assistance number which will be available to you while en route.
+Should anything go wrong and you are travelling with us, we also have a 24/7 assistance number available to you while en-route.